Emissions from food

-- The rotting of unused food in landfill sites releases gases (methane + CO2) that total 13 Mt CO2 equ (0.22 tonnes per person)
+- The rotting of unused food in landfill sites releases gases (methane and CO2) that total 13 Mt CO2 equ (0.22 tonnes per person)

 Composting or re-using food residues could save most of this i.e. 0.2 tonnes per person.
 This amount would be more or less depending on how much edible food is wasted.